stellecodes/tp/docs/UserGuide.md

 - Optionally, a `remark` field can also be added with `r/`.<br>
 - For **students**, additional **_optional_** `tag` fields can be added with `t/` to organise them.<br>
   - Multiple tags can be added by repeating the `t/` prefix.<br>

+For parameter constraints, please refer to the [Command Parameter Summary](#command-parameter-summary) table above.

 <div markdown="span" class="alert alert-primary">
 :bulb: **Tip:** A tag must be added with `addtag` before it can be assigned to a contact.<br>